The very short answer to this question is …… NO.

 80g of protein consumed over 4 meals throughout the day were superior to 2 or 8 meals or feedings for raising muscle protein synthesis over a 12 hr period.
 One researcher, Mamerow et al, found that a moderate amount of protein at each meal, roughly 30g in 3 meals, stimulated 24hr muscle protein synthesis more than skewing the majority of protein intake towards the evening meal.

-Leucine regulates muscle protein synthesis and the leucine threshold for initiating muscle protein synthesis is 1g in younger people and 2g in older population.
+Leucine regulates muscle protein synthesis and the leucine threshold for initiating muscle protein synthesis is 1g in younger people and 2g in the older population.
 Maximising the acute anabolic response in trained subjects may require 2-3g of leucine which is around 20-40g protein.

 So aim to get at least 3 serves of 20-40g of protein throughout the day to maximise muscle protein synthesis and meet the leucine threshold necessary to elevate MPS.